Vegas Betting

 View All Sports Betting Sites

-One of the things I like most about Las Vegas betting is the fact there are so many sportsbooks located right next to one another.
-This makes it so a bettor can shop around and find the best odds on the next major championship.
+One of the things I like most about in-casino wagering in Las Vegas is how many betting venues sit side by side.
+That lets a player shop around and lock in the best odds for the next major championship.

-Of the nearly 200 casinos in Clark County, Nevada, more than three dozen are located in the Las Vegas Strip area, according to the Nevada Gaming Commission.
+Of the nearly 200 gaming establishments in Clark County, Nevada, more than three dozen line the Las Vegas Strip, according to the Nevada Gaming Commission.

-These famous casinos on the Strip routinely generate almost $10 billion in total revenue, more than half of all the gaming revenue in the state.
+These iconic resorts on the Strip routinely generate almost $10 billion in total revenue, accounting for more than half of the state’s gaming income.

 Why go to Vegas?